gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Compatibility checks with WordPress V3.6.
-Including HTTP1.1 headers as specified by PayPal.
+Compatibility checks with WordPress V3.7.

 == Upgrade Notice ==

-= 4.00 =
+= 4.10 =

-Compatibility checks with WordPress V3.6.
-Including HTTP1.1 headers as specified by PayPal.
+Compatibility checks with WordPress V3.7.

 == Screenshots ==